ao-rodrigues/e2d/docs/transforms/rotate.md

 The purpose of the `rotate` function is to rotate the current context around the point of origin by a given rotation value in radians.
 The `rotate` function has a single form.

-It accepts one parameters to specify the magnitude of rotation, and then a set of children which will be rotated.
+It accepts one parameter to specify the magnitude of rotation, and then a set of children which will be rotated.
 For example:

 ```javascript
 const rotatedRectangle = e2d.rotate( Math.PI, e2d.fillRect( 200, 200 ) );